Worried about AI replacing your job? Learn which jobs are most affected, what AI can and cannot do, and how to evaluate your real career risk.

 If it feels like every week there's a new headline about AI replacing jobs, you're not imagining it.

-Between automation tools, chatbots, and stories about companies “doing more with fewer people,” many non-technical professionals are asking the same question:
+Between automation tools, chatbots, and stories about companies doing more with fewer people, many professionals are asking the same question:

 AI tools became cheap and widely accessible